lukas-lacko/focal-and-smart-crop-custom-element-kontent-ai/README.md

 2. Choose **Focal Point Crop** or **Smart Crop**.
 3. (Focal mode) Click image to set focal point.
 4. Inspect preset and custom previews.
-5. Front end page apps than can use the generated URLs from saved JSON fields.
+5. Front-end page(s) or app(s) then can use the generated URLs from saved JSON fields as needed.

 ## Tech Notes